blue-marble/gridpath/doc/source/introduction.rst

 generation, storage, and transmission asset in GridPath can be modeled with a user-specified level of detail.
 The decision for what to simplify and what requires a detailed treatment is left up to the user and can vary depending on the application of interest.
-GridPath’s flexibilty and modularity facilitates its application to different systems and regions as well as to different planning questions.
+GridPath’s flexibility and modularity facilitates its application to different systems and regions as well as to different planning questions.

 GridPath can simulate the operations of the power system, capturing the capabilities of and constraints on generation, storage, and transmission